Published on January 19, 2023 in Finances

 “Our goal is to make it as easy as possible for busy families to file their taxes and take advantage of all the available credits that put more money in their pockets,” said Megan Thibos, director of economic mobility initiatives at United Way for Southeastern Michigan.

-Wynette Emerson, a mother of five, received the credit, which meant a larger-than-expected return.
+Last year, Wynette Emerson, a mother of five, received the expanded Child Tax Credit, which meant a larger-than-expected return.

 “It’s nice to have a little extra cushion,” Wynette said.
 “Most of the time people are just working to pay bills.
 With your tax return, you can do a little something extra.
 I pay for all my kids sports with that money and we’re also going to take a family trip this year.”